scottdhughes/PAMP-WATCH-PXI/README.md

 Both commands are safe to run repeatedly and make it easy to keep the system in sync without memorizing individual worker steps.

+## 📈 Observability

+- `/metrics` now exposes Prometheus-formatted stats (cache hits/misses, request latency, default Node metrics).
+Scrape it with a Prometheus server and point Grafana at the Prom data source for dashboards.
+- `/healthz` remains a lightweight JSON health check (DB connectivity + uptime).

 ### Local Test Data Seeder

 Need deterministic data without hitting external APIs?